LiandaDuanDal/INTERNETWORKING_API_STUDY_NOTE/Python_Network_API_ Note.md

  -  https://greenteapress.com/thinkpython2/html/thinkpython2019.html has two exercise 2 and 3 for PokerHand.py,
  - Can you make a playable game of poker with a automated dealer and few players?

+## Prerequisites

+- Familiarity with REST APIs and JSON.
+- Basic proficiency with Python or a similar high-level programming language.

+To study these topics, complete the [Coding 101: REST API Basics Lab](https://learninglabs.cisco.com/labs/coding-101-rest-basics-ga/step/1).

+You will make API calls to an APIC-EM controller.
+By default, these labs use the [Cisco DevNet Sandbox’s](https://developer.cisco.com/site/devnet/sandbox/) APIC-EM controller at https://sandboxapicem.cisco.com/.

 # Python API Note-INWK

 Lianda Duan